-Heart failure affects 10.5 million adults globally in the G7 countries and approximately 6.5 million adults in the United States.
-Furthermore, the American Heart Association projects that heart failure will affect more than eight million adults by 2030, representing one in every 33 Americans.
+Heart failure affects approximately 6.5 million adults in the United States, and the American Heart Association projects that heart failure will affect more than eight million adults by 2030, representing one in every 33 Americans.
 Medical costs associated with treatment of heart failure consume 33%, or \$123 billion, of the total annual Medicare Part A and B spending.